sccn/sccn.github.io/tutorials/index.md

 ### Time-Frequency decomposition
 - [Computing ERSP and ITC for channel and component data](/tutorials/single-subject/time-frequency-decomposition)

-Note on Matlab
+Note on MATLAB
 ---------------
-If you are new to Matlab or need a refresher please consult the material on the [Getting started with Matlab page](/workshops/tutorial_matlab)
+If you are new to MATLAB or need a refresher please consult the material on the [Getting started with MATLAB page](/workshops/tutorial_matlab)